endlacer/ngx-clipboard/README.md

 -   If you need to use it on 9.x, please use version 13.x.x.
 -   If you need to use it on 10.x - 12.x, please use version 14.0.2.
 -   If you need to use it on 13.x, please use version 15.x.x.
 (Also thanks https://github.com/arturovt for updating & tuning)
+-   If you need to use it on 18.x, please use version 16.x.x.
+(Also thanks https://github.com/arturovt for updating & tuning)

 The code are pretty much the same, in v8.0.0 it uses InjectionToken which requires angular4 and above.